dychen/django-tutorial/README.md

 	def __unicode__(self):
 		return self.name

-That's it!
-Feel free to look at the full code in the Github repository.

 IMPORTANT: Django doesn't do database migrations, so if you want to change a table, change its model in the models.py file, delete the table from the database (see [postgres commands](#postgrescommands)), and run another syncdb.